About Hospital Homebound

 Medical reasons include accidents, surgery, mononucleosis, infections, diseases, cancer

-treatments, pregnancy, mental health etc.
+treatments, pregnancy, and in some cases, mental health etc.

 4) How long must a student be ill before he/she can be referred?